Characters: Gintama Others

 Voiced by: Yara Yuusaku

-A drug mobster who starts to set his views on Yoshiwara after Hosen's demise.
-His real name is Danzo Tobita.
+A drug mobster who starts to set his views on Yoshiwara after its liberation.

 - Animal Motifs: The spider motifs are all over this guy.
 He is called "Jiraia the Spider" and fights by spinning threads all around the area, using it to jump from thread to thread and execute brutal hit-and-run attacks on his foes.
 He also frequently compares himself to an unusual spider with his philosophy of "feeding" the prey caught in his web, either by training them or gaining their trust, before finally killing his prey when they are ready.
-He even ties up Tsukuyo, his student and prey, in a spider's web to witness Yoshiwara's destruction.
+He even ties up Tsukuyo in a spider's web to witness Yoshiwara's destruction.

 - Anti-Villain: Type II.